DaxStudio/DaxStudio-Docs/docs/features/model-metrics.md

 ![](model-metrics-menu.png)

+## View Metrics

+When you choose the **View Metrics** option a window is displayed with the following tabs

 ### Table Metrics

 This is the default view as it shows the most important and most actionable information.
 It shows the table information, but also lets you expand the tables to see the information on the columns for that table.
 By default this view is sorted to show the tables/columns that use the most memory first.